 Unfortunately, the rest of the conditions left a lot to be desired.
 The tee boxes were fine.
 No problems there.
 The fairways did have a lot of bare spots and have a dried-out look to them, even though I still felt like I found a ton of mushy wet spots, too.
 The fairways did seem a bit better on the back nine than the front, but overall they were still rather disappointing for a course of this caliber.
 The rough was hit or miss, but generally penal.
 Either it was a lush/deep grassy area, hardpan or somewhat patchy, so you never knew what you might get.
 I was in a couple bunkers.
 The first (#6) was very wet and muddy.
 The other (#18) was better, but still nothing too impressive.

-Of course, Cresta Verde doesn’t have the ocean views of Sandpiper and they are pretty amazing, so that will always enable them to demand a higher price here.
+Of course, Cresta Verde doesn’t have the architecture or ocean views of Sandpiper and they are pretty amazing, so that will always enable them to demand a higher price here.
 The overall relaxed vibe here is nice, too, so you are also paying for a little less crowds.
-I’d love to see the course recover from the drought issues (come on, El Niño!) and return to its former glory some day, because it is such a special setting and a pretty enjoyable layout.
+I’d love to see the course recover from the drought issues (come on, El Niño!) and return to its former glory someday, because it is such a special setting and a pretty enjoyable layout.

 Some pictures from Sandpiper Golf Club (9/20/15):